Trackwork Handbook

 2-1/2”

-Example: Track on new, curved, double track module was spaced 2” apart.
+Example: Track on a new, curved, double track module was spaced 2” apart.
 One setup participant had a prototypically articulated steam engine.
 The overhang of the engine was such that only one track could be used when the steam engine was on the inner curve.
 The owner of the module pulled the track up and re-laid it with increased track spacing to avoid this and similar problems.

 [Introduction] [Contents] [Subroadbed]